-Please allow me to point out what should be obvious to us, that Constantine's conversion is not the Biblical definition of how one obtains salvation by a long shot, nor is the wielding of an actual sword the Scriptural means of spreading Jesus' gospel.
+Please allow me to point out what should be obvious to us, that Constantine's conversion is not the Biblical definition of how one obtains salvation, nor is the wielding of an actual sword the Scriptural means of spreading Jesus' gospel.
 On the contrary, Constantine continued in his paganism, and only added Christian lingo and facades as was the fashionable custom, making it seem to some, like he converted.
 The only certainty his story reveals is that he was a very good politician.
-Some will doubt this, but all you have to do is look at the monument dedicated to him by his own government.
+Some will doubt this, but all you have to do is look at the arch monument dedicated to him by his own government.
 It doesn't contain one scrap of Christian symbolism, or teachings, only a vague inscription that may or may not throw a nod of acknowledgement toward the Almighty.
-So why did he go to all the trouble of playing both sides of the religious field?
-He needed support for his bid for power, and so he must of necessity, pander to as many people as possible.
-Not much has changed in the political world dear reader.
-How many of our politicians play the "I'm a Bible quoting Christian" card come election time?
-LOTS!
+And as if that isn't bad enough, the arch's placement in Rome is pretty self explanatory as to its real purpose.

 Yes, that's right dear reader, the politically pandering Constantine did what his vicious idol-atrous forerunners couldn't do, stem the rising tide of true Christianity with ecumenism.
 Incidentally, he (Emperor Constantine)with the help of Hosius of Corduba, is the one who forced the definition of hypostasis to mean a plural-essence of being, or persons, in stead of its true meaning as being a singular person, confidence, or substance.
 Whether he intended to or not, through Constantine's council, Hosius married paganism with Christianity, and unified what we know as Catholicism today.
 Constantine only wanted to make both sides somewhat happy, his real goal was peace through compromise, so he relied on Hosius' leadership at the council to make that happen.
 But compromise doesn't strengthen anything, it only weakens whatever it is used on.
-Make no mistake, neither Constantine nor Hosius of Corduba were friends of God, and neither of them were real biblical Christians.
+Make no mistake, neither Constantine nor Hosius of Corduba were friends of Jesus Christ, and neither of them were real biblical Christians.

 Dear reader (thanks be unto God), we now have ready access to the Scriptures!
 God caused many brave men to spend their precious lives upon the task of bringing God's word to the hungry masses, in defiance of the Universal (Catholic) church that had deliberately taken it away from them--from us!
 Instead of having the priesthood manipulate us with the God's word, now we can read it for ourselves, and allow the Holy Spirit to help us renew our minds to the truth, what a rich blessing!

 However, there are indeed things within Scripture that can only be discerned spiritually and by faith, for as 1 Cor.
 2:14 clearly says, spirit bears witness to spirit.
 But if a teaching is clearly not in Scripture, then it's not faith people use to believe it.
 It's indoctrination of man-made traditions.
 Yes, there are people who read, study, and enjoy the Scriptures solely for their merits as a masterful work of literature, and that's fine.
 But there are also those who read it for the sole purpose of using it as a means of profit, whether it be monetary, or to gather a following after themselves, which is bad.
 True children of God should read it for the sole purpose of learning God's will, and to acquire instruction in the way of righteousness.
-By obeying Jesus' commandments that are found in Scripture, then we know we are his sheep.
 But if some black sheep mixed in the flock want to redefine already established terms, or insert their own doctrines, then they are actually goats and wolves in sheep's clothing.
 Such are the like of Constantine and his ecumenical council, headed by the Catholic Bishop Hosius of Corduba.

-Jesus' apostle (Paul) wrote [1 Cor, 11:16, 1 Cor.
-14:37,38] that there is no tradition of debate regarding sound doctrine in the churches of God.
+Jesus' apostle, the apostle Paul wrote in 1 Cor, 11:16, and 1 Cor.
+14:37,38 that there is no tradition of debate regarding sound doctrine in the churches of God.
 He said that if these debaters were indeed spiritual, then they would know that the apostle's instructions were from Jesus and not mere men, and then the ecclesia (called out ones) would simply obey them.
 He further instructed them that if anyone continued to contend with and argue against sound doctrine, then they were to be esteemed as ignorant and patiently instructed in proper doctrine.
 And some were even to be avoided, or shunned, until they repented from their disorderly conduct.
 Again, if they didn't repent, then they were to be avoided and publicly labeled as heretics and apostates, but they were never to be physically harmed.
 The only Scripture approved council was at Jerusalem, found in Acts 15, no other council was needed.
 The only two factions of importance that are concerned there are the Jewish and Gentile factions, and they were officially reconciled on that day, even if some didn't agree with it.